CaterinaBi/CaterinaBi/README.md

 🌱 Currently a Data and AI engineering trainee at [AiCore](https://www.theaicore.com).

 🎥 Content creator on [Udemy](https://www.udemy.com).
-First course expected in September 2022! 🔥
+First course expected in November 2022! 🔥

 💞️ *Always* looking to collaborate on small projects related to the field of linguistics.